The best hotels in Broome

 Avoid putting families in Roebuck Bay if your kids are young.
 The mudflats are fascinating but swimming isn't really an option there, and the jetty area on Dampier Terrace has limited kid-friendly infrastructure.
 Cable Beach is simply easier.
 Book Oaks Broome Hotel or Bali Hai Resort for the pool configurations they're designed around. families are clearly who those hotels were built for.

-Broome's best neighborhoods
+Broome's best hotel regions

 Cable Beach is where most visitors should stay. the sunsets alone justify it.
 But Roebuck Bay and Chinatown have real character too, and they're often $60-80/night cheaper.